Sign in →

 Clinical Information

-More than 75% of the hemoglobin of the newborn is hemoglobin (Hb) F; it diminishes over a period of several months to adult levels, reducing to less than 2% by 1 year of age and less than 1% by 2 years of age.
+More than 75% of the hemoglobin in a newborn infant is fetal hemoglobin (HbF); it diminishes over a period of several months to adult levels, reducing to less than 2% by 1 year of age and less than 1% by 2 years of age.

-Hb F may constitute 90% of the total Hb in patients with beta-thalassemia major or other combinations of beta thalassemia and fetal Hb (hereditary persistence of fetal hemoglobin [HPFH]) variants.
+Hemoglobin F may constitute 90% of the total Hb in patients with beta-thalassemia major or other combinations of beta thalassemia and fetal Hb (hereditary persistence of fetal hemoglobin: HPFH) variants.

 Interpretation

-Homocellular distribution of fetal hemoglobin (Hb) is found in large deletional hereditary persistence of fetal Hb.
+Homocellular distribution of fetal hemoglobin (HbF) is found in large deletional hereditary persistence of HbF.

 An equivocal result indicates the pattern is not typical for either a homocellular or heterocellular distribution.